szpajder/dumpvdl2/README.md

 Other outputs won't be affected, since each one is running in a separate thread and has its own message queue.

+High water mark limit is disabled when dumpvdl2 is decoding data from a file (ie. eiter `--iq-file` or `--raw-frames-file` option is in use).
+This allows all queues to grow indefinitely, but it makes sure that no frames get dropped.

 The high water mark threshold can be changed with `--output-queue-hwm` option.

 ### Additional options for text formatting